Albert Wiggins: Biography

 Wiggins was born in Pittsburgh, Pennsylvania, the son of a vice president of Westinghouse Air Brake Company.
 He attended Allderdice High School and then Ohio State University, where he trained under the 1952 Olympic coach Mike Peppe.
 Although he was tall and well-built, Wiggins was shortsighted from a young age and wore glasses; he therefore avoided sports requiring physical contact and chose swimming instead.
 He started training at a club at age 13.
 Although he was interested in backstroke, this discipline was then dominated by Yoshi Oyakawa, which led Wiggins to explore other styles.

 Wiggins swam for Team USA in the 1956 Olympics in Melbourne, AUS.
 He retired from competition at age 22 to pursue a career in law, and, after graduating from Harvard Law School, returned to Pittsburgh to work at Reed Smith Shaw & McClay.
 He was married, but divorced in the late 1970s and remarried Hollis Wiggins, a colleague from Reed Smith Shaw & McClay.
 The couple established a private firm Wiggins-Garfield Associates and worked in the field of tax and estate law.
 Wiggins retired from practicing law in 2001.
 He continued to swim through most of his life, mostly in his private pool, but avoided masters competitions.

 He died in Pittsburgh, aged 76, from an aortic dissection after a morning swim.
 He was survived by his wife, and three children: daughters Susan Wiggins and Rhiana Wiggins from the first marriage, and son David from the second marriage.

 Wiggins was inducted into the International Swimming Hall of Fame as an "Honor Swimmer" in 1994.

 He appeared on the cover of Sports Illustrated in April 1956 when he was 21 years old.
-He is one of 68 athletes to have been featured in the "Faces in the Crowd" section of the magazine and then also appear on a cover.
+As of 2011, he was one of only 68 athletes to have been featured in the "Faces in the Crowd" section of the magazine and then also appear on a cover.